Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Does a property price drop look likely in San Miguel de Allende as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in San Miguel de Allende over the next 12 months looks low, mainly because structural supply constraints and international demand tend to cushion this market from sharp declines.
+As of 2026, the likelihood of a meaningful property price decline in San Miguel de Allende over the next 12 months looks low to medium, with more risk in overpriced luxury homes than in well-located homes.

 Finally, please note that we cover the price trends for next year in our pack about the property market in San Miguel de Allende.